-If you or a family member have been injured at a New York construction site either as a construction worker or bystander, you’re probably feeling excruciating pain and receiving huge medical bills.
+If you or a family member have been injured at a New York City construction site either as a construction worker or bystander, you’re probably feeling excruciating pain and receiving huge medical bills.
 You want the employer, landlord, contractors, and their insurance companies to pay for your bills and compensate you for the injuries you suffered.

 But they and their insurance company will hire investigators, doctors, and lawyers to defend their own interests so they can save their money by not paying you for what suffered.